MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-subscribeactivitycoordinatorpolicy.md

 ### -param callback

-A callback to be called for all notifications for this activity.
+Supplies the callback to be executed for all coordination notifications from this subscription.

 ### -param callbackContext